 When looking for an opportunity to save space in camera design, the grip, typically dimensionally protruding more than any other physical feature, is an easy target.
 However, if one spends much time with a camera in hand, grip ergonomics are critically important and a too-small grip becomes, quite literally, a pain.

 The R100's grip size was obviously sacrificed to reduce the camera size, but Canon's engineers provided a good compromise.
-While my pinky will not fit on this grip, it will still be quite usable and comfortable.
+While my pinky does not fit on this grip, it is still quite usable and comfortable.
+For control purposes, small and light lenses are optimal.

 |Model||Body Dimensions||CIPA Weight|